secure-77/PSAccessFinder/README.md

 # PSAccessFinder

 This Powershell script searches recursive for folders where the current user has Write, Modify or FullControl permissions.
-Its meant to find insufficient permissions that you can be used for DLL Hijacking or to bypass AppLocker.
+Its meant to find insufficient permissions that can be used for DLL Hijacking or to bypass AppLocker.

 If it found a folder with permissions, it skipps the subfolders of them.